RanSOM: Second-Order Momentum with Randomized Scaling for Constrained and Unconstrained Optimization: Numerical Experiments

 \section{Numerical Experiments}

-We validate the proposed RanSOM framework across three distinct non-convex optimization tasks: (1) binary classification with non-convex regularization on the SPLICE dataset \cite{libsvm}, (2) sequence classification on the MNIST1D dataset \cite{mnist1d}, and (3) constrained matrix completion on a subset of the MovieLens 100K dataset \cite{movielens}.
-These experiments evaluate both the unconstrained (RanSOM-E) and constrained (RanSOM-B) variants against state-of-the-art baselines.
+We evaluate the RanSOM framework on three non-convex tasks: (1) binary classification (SPLICE), (2) sequence classification (MNIST1D), and (3) constrained matrix completion (MovieLens).
+Results for SPLICE and MovieLens are provided in Appendix \ref{sec:AppExp}.
+This section focuses on MNIST1D to compare our unconstrained (RanSOM-E) variant against state-of-the-art baselines.

+\textbf{MNIST1D Results.} We utilize the MNIST1D benchmark \cite{mnist1d} to test curvature correction in deep, non-convex landscapes.
+As shown in Figure \ref{fig:mnist1d_results} and Table \ref{tab:mnist1d_results}, \textbf{RanSOM-E (Muon)} outperforms all baselines, achieving a peak accuracy of $\mathbf{91.90\%}$.
+While STORM exhibits significant instability ($88.83\% \pm 1.38$), RanSOM-E maintains high precision and low variance ($\pm 0.36$), empirically validating the robustness of our randomized bias correction.